 If you have a school-aged child in your care, be prepared to help them with their homework.

 Time Commitments As a Nanny

 When you agree to take on a nanny job, you will discuss the time commitment that is expected of you.
-However, there will be instances where the family might need more of your time and you should be prepared to handle request for additional nanny time commitments professionally.
+However, there will be instances where the family might need more of your time and you should be prepared to handle a request for additional nanny time commitments professionally.

 If you are scheduled to nanny until a certain time, but a parent asks you to work late (they're stuck at work themselves or an emergency came up, for instance), you must be flexible enough to stay and care for the children until a parent arrives home.
 Your contract should state how you will be compensated in such an instance.
 It is the parent's responsibility to contact you in enough time to let you know you are needed longer than usual.
 If a parent is continuously asking you to stay late or asking you to work late with little notice, you should speak up and talk to them about this problem.

 Some nannies are asked to work nights so that the parents can go out for the evening.
 It should be stated in your contract that you will be asked to provide childcare on designated nights each month for a specific compensation.